lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

     - Evaluated the impact of parameter choices on H<sub>e</sub>, H<sub>o</sub>, F, π, Θ<sub>w</sub>, and MAF
     - Identified settings that led to biologically implausible estimates, if any.

-2. **PCA and MANOVA on principal coordinates:**
+2. **PCA and RDA on principal coordinates:**
-    - Tested the variance explained by sequencing library and geographic region.
+    - RDA on principal components to partition variance explained by sequencing library and geographic region.

 3. **Individual heterozygosity estimates:**
     - Assessed parameter effects on individual variation in mixed-library populations.